Cosmo-Tech/Babylon-End-User-Doc/docs/partials/Installation/GetOfficialRelease.md

         ```bash
         tar -xf Babylon-1.2.0.tar.gz
         ```
-After run you now have a folder named `Babylon-1.2.0` which we will refer to as "Babylon Installation Folder" for the rest of the guide
+After run you now have a new folder named `Babylon-1.2.0` which we will refer to as "Babylon Installation Folder" for the rest of the guide